 Fiber to the apartment

 The first step is to screw the ONT into the wall in a convenient place using drywall achors.
-The ONT we are currently using is the Ubiquiti “UFiber loco GPON CPE”
+The ONT we are currently using is the Ubiquiti UF-WiFi6-US

 Only use white fiber inside apartments, never yellow or any other color.
 This is to better blend in with the wall.
 We have custom made 3mm white fiber with termination at one end.

 Once the ONT is screwed into the wall, plug in the terminated end of the white fiber.
 Now you are ready to run the fiber to the exit point (usually above the front door).
-You first run the fiber down to the top of the baseboard and then along to the nearest corner, attaching it to the wall with silicon.
-You run the cable up the corner to the ceiling and follow along the corner of the ceiling to the exit point using silicon along the way.
+You first run the fiber down to the top of the baseboard and then along to the nearest corner, attaching it to the wall with silicone or staples.
+You run the cable up the corner to the ceiling and follow along the corner of the ceiling to the exit point using silicone or staples along the way.

 As always with fiber, don’t do any hard bends!
 Let the fiber curve around corners.

-There is no loose fiber in the apartment.
-No service loops.
-All the fiber is locked down with silicon the whole way.
+There is no loose fiber in the apartment, just a service loop above the door.
+All the fiber is locked down with silicone or staples the whole way.
 Any loose fiber will result in service calls.
-Any excess fiber is left in the raceways outside of the apartment!
+Excess fiber is pulled back into the apartment and left as a service loop above the door.
+Trim the yellow raceway fiber down before splicing so it one foot from the entry point.
+Use excess white fiber to enable the splice.

 At the exit point you drill a small hole (6mm?) and feed the unterminated end of the fiber through to the raceway.
 The fiber will be spliced outside of the apartment either with a fusion splicer or with a mechanical splice.
 The hole must be sealed after you’re finished!

-Inside you can now power up the UFiber ONT by connecting it to a POE injector, and connecting the data port to a TP-Link home router.
+The older model ONT is powered by connecting it to a POE injector, and connecting the data port to a TP-Link/Archer home router.

 [to be expanded!]